99 Quotes About Emotional Abuse for the Woman Who Keeps Wondering If It’s Really That Bad

 32. “Many patients who have been abused as children often feel sensations (such as abdominal pain) that have no obvious physical cause; they hear voices warning of danger or accusing them of heinous crimes.”

-33. “Every time her hand moves somewhere else, she whispers, ‘May I?’ and the thrill of saying yes, yes, is like the pulsing of the tide over your face, and you would gladly drown that way, giving permission.”
+33. “Every time her hand moves somewhere else, she whispers, ‘May I?’ and the thrill of saying yes, yes, is like the pulsing of the tide over your face, and you’d gladly drown that way, giving permission.”

 35. “Every time I thought of that morning, another jar was born.
 Now jars filled every inch of my mind.
-They cluttered the stairwells, could not be contained in cabinets.
+They cluttered the stairwells, couldn’t be contained in cabinets.
 I was full of these sealed jars, no room to sit or walk or breathe.”

 36. “I wanted to beat my head against the wall, to knock the memory loose.
 I began twisting off the caps, pouring the glossy shampoos over my chest.
 I let my hair drop over my face, scorched my skin, standing among a scattering of empty bottles.”